lydialucchesi/smallsets/README.md

     ## 11  2000    NA   19    0.9    0
     ## 12 -1999     3    6    1.2    0

-Then I wrote a sample of what some preprocessing code might look like.
+Then I created a script with some preprocessing steps.
 This script is called `prep_data.R`.
 See the contents of it below.
 The commenting is how you tell the R package where the preprocessing code starts and ends and where you want to capture the current state of the data for inclusion in the preprocessing timeline.

 You specify the start with `# start smallset` and end with `# end smallset`.
 You tell it to take a snapshot with `# snap [name of data